Medes: Assyrian intervention in Median territories

-At the start of the Holocene, Zagros Mountains and the Iranian Plateau were politically fragmented in the extreme.
+At the start of the Iron Age, Zagros Mountains and the Iranian Plateau were politically fragmented in the extreme.
 The Assyrian sources of the 8th and 7th centuries BCE tell of a bewildering number of kings and chieftains who ruled areas of different sizes, most of which seem to have been very small.
 In referring to the Median rulers, the Assyrian texts use the title bēl āli (meaning "city lord"), a term for petty rulers who were not important enough to be called kings.
 Since there's no very large settlements in Median territory, bēl āli is sometimes translated as "chief" or "chieftain".
 From the Assyrian perspective, the Medes were a strange people living beyond the eastern fringes of the civilized world.
 Shalmaneser III (858-824 BC) was the first Assyrian king who made serious efforts to extend the power of his kingdom beyond the reaches of northern Mesopotamia, and he was the first Assyrian king to reach the Iranian Plateau.
 Although his army operated near Median territories in 843, 827, and 826 BCE, the Medes are not mentioned in the reports on these campaigns.
 Only once, in 834, did Shalmaneser sally forth from Parsua in order to attack four settlements in the regions of "Messi, Amadaya, Araziaš and Harhar."
 Among these, Amadaya can be identified as Media.
 Shalmaneser's attack was, however, a mere side show without any consequences since Media was not the focus of Shalmaneser's attention.